 What is a Solo 401k Plan?

-As part of the traditional 401 plan, employers allow staff to participate straight from their paychecks with their own company, enabling them to save for a pension.
+As part of the traditional 401 plan, employers allow staff to participate straight from their paychecks with their company, enabling them to save for a pension.
 The company sometimes funds employees’ accounts.
-Employees and employers alike can contribute to a Person 401(k) plan, maximizing retirement savings and business write-offs.
+Employees and employers can contribute to a Person 401(k) plan, maximizing retirement savings and business write-offs.
 Couples who make money from the company can also contribute to the act.

 How to open a solo 401K?
 Can I open Solo 401K on my own?